(480) 409-7703 Contact

 Recovery

-Following your celiac plexus blocks Gilbert patients should rest for 24 hours, but you’ll need someone else to drive you home from your procedure.
+Following your celiac plexus blocks patients should rest for 24 hours, but you’ll need someone else to drive you home from your procedure.
 Your doctor will direct you as to when you can return to normal activities and recreation and begin your normal medication schedule.

 You may experience some bruising or soreness at the injection site following the procedure, but this will dissipate over 2-3 days.
 You may feel numbness or weakness in your abdominal wall or legs which will dissipate once the anesthetic wears off.